Browsing Category:

 Fondu party in the Apres Ski

-The Après-ski is one of the most memorable parts of a ski vacation.
-During the day everyone disperses based on their skill level but in the evening, when the slopes close friends can all come together to hash out the day’s most memorable events over food and drinks.
-We had a fondue night where we made a meal out of dipping breads, veggies, and meats in warm cheese.
-Wine flowed freely as wine should when you’re in France and the laughter got louder with crazy plans to take a photo in the blizzard in our bathing suits. this crazy plan never manifested but it sure was fun to discuss.
+Après-ski is one of the most memorable parts of a ski vacation.
+During the day, everyone disperses based on their skill level, but in the evening, when the slopes, close friends can all come together to hash out the day’s most memorable events over food and drinks.
+We had a fondue night where we made a meal out of dipping pieces of bread, veggies, and meats in warm cheese.
+Wine flowed freely as wine should when you’re in France, and the laughter got louder with crazy plans to take a photo in the blizzard in our bathing suits. this crazy plan never manifested but it sure was fun to discuss.

 The name of the town

-The Chapple that the town was named after…Which by the way, is the camedian Dave chapple’s name…it’s French!
+The Chapple that the town was named after…Which, by the way, is the comedian Dave Chapple’s name…it’s French!

 These photos were taken on the day I stayed in a coffee shop to write my paper.
 Of course it was a beautiful clear sky day.